-The curriculum will include classes from biology, chemistry, physics, mathematics, and English that are normally required for admission into a medical sciences school.
+The curriculum will include courses from Biology, Chemistry, Physics, Mathematics, and English that are normally required for admission into a medical sciences school.
 The student must plan carefully the scheduling of these courses with the pre-med advisor, so that essential courses are completed by the end of the junior year, when the student should take medical school admission tests.
-Although the pre-medical sciences curriculum focuses heavily on courses in the sciences, a student may major in any area in which he or she has completed all required classes.
+Although the pre-medical sciences curriculum focuses heavily on courses in the sciences, a student may major in any area in which he or she has completed all required courses.
 The following course guidelines are recommended for those planning on a career in the medical sciences and meet the admission requirements of most medical science programs.
-However, students are advised to research the requirements of particular medical science programs that they intend to apply to and, in conjunction with his/her advisor, craft a schedule that meets those particular requirements.
+However, students are advised to research the requirements of particular medical science programs that they intend to apply to and, in conjunction with thier advisors, craft a schedule that meets those particular requirements.

-Suggested courses for students pursuing graduate studies:

-Chemistry minor including Biochemistry

-Second semester of physical science
+Suggested courses for students pursuing graduate studies: Chemistry minor including Biochemistry Second semester of physical science Calculus

-Calculus

-UAMS Medical School Matriculations Requirements:

-Statistics

-2 semesters of Biology 2 semesters of Physics

-3 semesters of Chemistry (including Organic with lab and
+UAMS Medical School Matriculations Requirements : Statistics 2 semesters of Biology 2 semesters of Physics 3 semesters of Chemistry (including Organic with lab and Biochemistry) 2 semesters of English Genetics 2 semesters of Social Science, preferably Sociology and Psychology

-Biochemistry)

-2 semesters of English

-Genetics

-2 semesters of Social Science, preferably Sociology and

-Psychology

-Courses required for UTHS/UT/OU Dental School Matriculation
+Courses required for UTHS/UT/OU Dental School Matriculation Requirements: Biology Major Pre-Professional Track with Microbiology Chemistry Minor with Biochemistry

-Requirements:

-Biology Major Pre-Professional Track with Microbiology

-Chemistry Minor with Biochemistry English Composition: 6 semester hours Physics (Lecture and Lab): 8 semester hours Texas A&M School of Veterinary Medicine Matriculation
+English Composition: 6 semester hours

+Physics (Lecture and Lab): 8 semester hours
-(every spring) (even fall) (even spring) (odd spring) (every semester) (even spring) (odd fall)

-(every spring)

-Requirements:

-1 semester of introductory biology with lab

-Microbiology with lab Upper-level Genetics Animal Nutrition

-2 semesters of General Chemistry with Lab 2 semesters of Organic Chemistry with Lab

-2 semesters of Physics with Lab
+Texas A&M School of Veterinary Medicine Matriculation Requirements: 1 semester of introductory biology with lab Microbiology with lab Upper-level Genetics Animal Nutrition 2 semesters of General Chemistry with Lab 2 semesters of Organic Chemistry with Lab 2 semesters of Physics with Lab Biochemistry 2 semesters of Composition Public Speaking General Psychology Statistics

-Biochemistry

-2 semesters of Composition

-Public Speaking General Psychology

-Statistics